Image courtesy of Office of the Clerk, U.S. House of Representatives

 of Illinois, and Interstate and Foreign Commerce Committee Chairman William Adamson

 of Georgia.
 The Constitution vested Congress with the power to regulate interstate and foreign commerce, thus giving it authority over the railroad industry.
 A modified version of President Wilson’s request was introduced and passed the House on September 2, 1916, by a vote of 239 to 56.
 Known as the Adamson Act, the bill passed the Senate and was signed into law the next day.
 The legislation averted the potential strike and became the first labor law to provide for oversight of nongovernment employment.
-After the passage of the bill Adamson admitted, “it was hasty legislation to meet an emergency.”
+After the passage of the bill Adamson admitted that the legislation was provisional and would be perfected after the crisis had passed.
 He added, “We now put in the eight-hour law and provide for preserving the status quo until a commission can investigate the dispute between the two classes of our servants.
-Afterwards we will make complete and adequate regulation, taking care of the interests of both classes of our servants, and doing justice to the people.”
-With the growing possibity of U.S. intervention in World War I, President Wilson proclaimed government control over the railroads in late 1916.
+Afterward we will make complete and adequate regulation, taking care of the interests of both classes of our servants, and doing justice to the people.”
+With the growing possibility of U.S. intervention in World War I, President Wilson proclaimed government control over the railroads in late 1916.
 Congress subsequently reinforced that action with the Railroad Control Act of 1918.